kcpopp/task-cli/README.md

 ## Environment Variables

-Before using `task-cli`, export these environment variables in your shell:
+Before using `task-cli`, export these environment variables in your terminal:

 ```bash
 export JIRA_USERNAME="your_jira_email@example.com"